nasa/MLMCPy/docs/modular_separate_files_example.rst

   np.savetxt("level2_outputs.txt", np.array(outputs_level2))

-Step 3: Load model outputs; aggregate model outputs to compute estimators
+Step 3: Load model outputs and aggregate model outputs to compute estimators
 ---------------------------------------------------------------

 This step takes place in a separate file, and can be found in the MLMCPy repo: